rahimklaber/recurring_hackathon/README.md

 5. The server submits the transaction and the shopper is shown a success screen.
 6. The server continiously checks if it should charge the subscription.
 If so It calls the `charge_mandate` contract function to charge the shopper for the subscription.

+## Run Backend
+1. clone https://github.com/rahimklaber/stellar_kt and run `./gradlew publishAllPublicationsToMavenLocalRepository`.
+The backend uses my sdk, which is not published, so we need to install it first.
+2. Clone this repo and cd into the `recurring`(backend) folder. then run `./gradlew run`.
+3. Config can be changed in `Config.kt`.